Last updated 07/31/2023

 Teledentistry

-Mobile communication devices such as cell phones, tablet computers, or personal digital assistants may support mobile dentistry and health care and public health practices and education.
+Mobile communication devices such as cell phones, tablet computers, or personal digital assistants that may support mobile dentistry, health care, public health practices, and education.

-Unless authorized in OAR 410-120-1200 Exclusions or OAR 410-120-1990, other types of telecommunications such as telephone calls, images transmitted via facsimile machines, and electronic mail are not covered:
+Unless authorized in OAR 410-120-1990, other types of telecommunications such as telephone calls, images transmitted via facsimile machines, and electronic mail are not covered

 School Based Health Services